Ri-Dearg/corona-tales/README.md

     'IP', <key>
     'PORT', <key>
     ```
-    - Certain variables may not be necessary based on your setup, but the some files will need to be modified accordingly.
+    - Certain variables may not be necessary based on your setup, but some files will need to be modified accordingly.
     - The `DEBUG` variable can be added if in development.

 9. Run the local server:
     ```
     flask run
     ```
-    This command may need to be altered depending on your setup, for example I use:
+    This command may need to be altered depending on your setup, for example, I use:
     ```
     flask run -h localhost -p 8080
     ```